MasoudFallahpour/ReleaseTracker/README.md

 - Timber

 # Contributing

 Pull requests are welcome!
+Please make your pull requests against the `dev` branch.
 If you have a feature request or bug report, please open a new issue so it could be tracked.

 License
 =======